Poll: Ron Johnson has 6-point lead over Mandela Barnes; gubernatorial race still tight

 Johnson had a 6-point lead among independent likely voters in the latest Marquette poll.
 In August, Barnes had a 15-point lead among independents.
 In September, Johnson had a 2-point lead.

-Johnson also has a strong lead among those certain to vote.
-Among "absolutely certain," voters, Johnson leads Barnes 52%-to-46%.
+In the U.S. Senate race, the Republican candidate is doing best among people more likely to vote.
+Among “absolutely certain,” voters, Johnson leads Barnes 52%-to-46%.
 But those less likely to vote prefer Barnes over Johnson 51%-to-31%.

 The same is true for Evers and Michels in the gubernatorial race.
 Michels, a construction executive, is down by 1 point among “absolutely certain” voters.
 But among those less certain to vote, Evers is up 45%-to-26%, the latest poll states.
 A further 30% of less certain voters said they didn’t know who they would vote for or gave other answers, according to the poll.